 Have you ever wondered where all the old cars driving around the city come from?
-In the 1950s, Cuba was one of the largest buyer of American cars in the world.
-However, the import stopped during the Cuban revolution when Fidel Castro imposed trade restrictions.
+In the 1950s, Cuba was one of the largest buyer in the world of American cars.
+However, import ceased during the Cuban revolution and Fidel Castro imposed strict trade restrictions.
 Since then, the country has had a hard time replacing them.
 The solution?
-You keep the cars as they are and make it the symbol of the city.
+You keep the cars as they are and make them a symbol of the city.

 Havana is not the place you go to for honeymoon.
 For me, it’s all about the people.
 If you’re into street photography, you’ll love it.
 It’s so much…street.
 So much character.
 But there’s something else too.
 A sadness.
 You can see it in their eyes.
 As they are trapped in their own lives and just want to embrace the outside world.